1. What does RAILnet-21 propose?

 The transfer of track ownership to the States in which Amtrak owns track would result in the balkanization of the system because there would be no central coordinating body and, more importantly, the available funding and investment direction would change on a State-by-State basis.

-6. How is AIRNet-21 compatible with the Administration's infrastructure vision?
+6. How is RAILnet-21 compatible with the Administration's infrastructure vision?

-7. Under AIRNet-21, the initial capital investments have to be made up front.
+7. Under RAILnet-21, the initial capital investments have to be made up front.
 How much would be invested?

 During this period, it is anticipated that, in both maintenance and capital, close to $20 billion would be invested.